valentjn/vscode-ltex/CONTRIBUTING.md

 1. Make sure that your feature is actually about LT<sub>E</sub>X (not about LanguageTool, for example).
 2. Make sure that your feature is not in the [list of all open and closed GitHub issues](https://github.com/valentjn/vscode-ltex/issues?q=is%3Aissue).
+3. Do one of the following:
+   - Execute the command [`LTeX: Request Feature for LTeX`](https://valentjn.github.io/vscode-ltex/docs/commands.html#ltex-request-feature-for-ltex) inside VS Code from the Command Palette (`Ctrl+Shift+P`) and click on `Create issue`.
+This will open the `New Issue` page on GitHub in your browser (you may have to confirm that you really want to open the page).
+OR
+   - Manually [open an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose) and select the `Feature Request` template.
-3. Select the `Feature Request` template when [opening an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose) and fill in as much info as you can.
+4. Enter a summary of the feature in the title field and fill out the template in the description field.
+Fill in as much info as you can.
 Using actual real-world examples that explain why you and many other users would benefit from the feature increases the request's chances of being implemented.

 **Important:** Please follow the issue template.
 Issues that don't follow the template or that don't contain vital information requested in the template may be immediately closed as invalid.